-Yes, it is possible to get addicted to Suboxone.
-However, in addiction treatment, our Suboxone doctors help our patients use this medication to find recovery, not a new addiction.
-Suboxone also doesn’t provide the same high as other opioids, making it less likely to lead to addiction.
-At Affinity Healthcare Group, we’ll provide the support and guidance you need to use the medication properly and take the next steps towards recovery.
+Yes—Suboxone prescriptions can be habit-forming.
+However, in addiction treatment, we help our patients use this medication to find recovery, not a new addiction.
+At Affinity Healthcare Group, we’ll provide the support and guidance you need to use the medication properly and take the next steps toward recovery.

-No, Suboxone won’t show up on routine or expanded opiate drug tests.
-Suboxone won’t cause false positives.
-However, it will show on a drug test if the panel is specifically for buprenorphine or naloxone.
+Suboxone doesn’t cause false positives because it doesn’t show up on most drug tests for opiates.
+However, it will show up on a drug test if the panel is testing for either buprenorphine or naloxone.

-To talk to one of our specialized addiction medication doctors, call us today.
+To learn more about our comprehensive opioid addiction treatment, contact us today.
 Your recovery could begin right now.